 This time, we will focus on the theory that:

 Angles in alternate segments within a circle are equal.

 Let's use a diagram to illustrate this scenario in action...

-Look at the example above.
-You can see that the triangle has divided the circle into segments at the point T. This is the key.
+We can see that the circle above has been divided into segments from the starting point T.

-Angle x is ATP is in the alternate segment to 82°, so therefore x is 82°.
+Angle x is in the alternate segment to 82°, so therefore has the same value.

-Angle y is QPT is in the opposite segment to 68°, so therefore y is also 68°.
+Angle y is in the alternate segment to 68°, so has the same value too.

-As with all circle theorems you will need to recall basic angle properties, so watch out for these.
+As with all circle theorems, we will need to recall other basic angle properties as well, so watch out for these.